stephan-nylinder/module-organising-data-dm-practices/_episodes/005-file-formats.md

 objectives:
 - Understand what to consider when choosing data file formats
 - Import and export tabular data in text-based file formats (CSV, TSV)
-- Identify and address potential issues when importing or exporiting from spreatsheets
+- Identify and address potential issues when importing or exporting from spreadsheets

 keypoints:
 - Use .csv file format for data storage and processing